vivekarora-02/Mini-Trello-Clone/README.md

 - Enable users to add new groups (boards).
 - Allow users to create tasks within each group.
 - Implement drag-and-drop functionality to manage tasks within and between stages.
+- Data Persistence: Upon refreshing the page, the data remains intact, ensuring that tasks and stages are preserved.

 ## Future Scenarios